How to Easily Ship Items to College Dorms

 The State of the Campus Mail Room

-COVID not only sent students back home, but also introduced to them the ease and convenience of online shopping.
-By the time students returned to campus, the preference became habit.
+COVID not only sent students back home but also introduced to them the ease and convenience of online shopping.
+By the time students returned to campus, the preference became a habit.
 Instead of “schlepping” boxes, students quickly learned that everything from a mattress to a dresser can be easily ordered and shipped directly to their college dorm room.
 And with Amazon offering a free 6-month trial of its Prime shopping with free shipping to first-year students, the growth of dorm room deliveries is exploding.

 Now, most universities have adapted to provide some kind of package delivery option for students and their loved ones who are shipping to college dorms.
-Institutions can offer campus mail pick-up, mail services centers within university housing, or some combination of the two (depending on the size of the campus).
+Institutions can offer campus mail pick-up, student mail service centers within university housing, or some combination of the two (depending on the size of the campus).

 Get the Label Right